abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 However, the `import :Transaction;` is redundant, because that partition was already implicitly imported by the line above.

-We are now leaving those redunfant imports in our code.
-We are hoping that the standarf will be changed in the future so that our code does what it is expected to do.
+We are now leaving those redundant imports in our code.
+We are hoping that the standard will be changed in the future, so that our code does what it is expected to do.

-There have been discussions to add a new syntax to the standard, which looks like this:
+There have been discussions to alternatively add a new syntax to the C++ standard, which looks like this (file `Core/Transaction/FinalizerDock.cpp`):

 ```cpp
 module Core:;  // note the extra colon
 import :Transaction;
 ```

-Which would also do what we want.
+This would also do what we want.

 We will see what happens.
 If we need to insert extra colons in our code, we will do that.

-For now, we will leave the redunant imports.
+For now, we will leave those redunant imports in our code.
 Because our code looks like module implementation code really should look like.

 (last edited 2026-04-09)